Northbourne Avenue has been fully reopened to traffic.

 The light winds that we are currently experiencing will die off around dusk this evening.

-ACT State Emergency Service (ACTSES) and ACT Fire Brigade have received a total of five calls for help since 9 o’clock this morning following wet and windy weather.
+The ACT State Emergency Service (ACTSES) has received a total of 936 calls for help due to the wet weather since 3pm Tuesday.

-Residents who require assistance can call the ACTSES on 132-500.
+Residents who need flood assistance can call the ACTSES on 132-500.